jackdrowlands/liarsDice/README.md

 - Detailed statistics and performance metrics
 - Auto-play mode for AI-only games
 - **NEW**: Asynchronous game execution for improved performance
+- **NEW**: Individual game saving with complete move history and LLM reasoning

 ## Dependencies